Chaklader/part-of-speech-tagging/NOTE.md

 # 5. Inference in Bayes Nets
-# 6. Part of Speech Tagging with HMMs
-# 7. Dynamic Time Warping
-# 8. Project: Part of Speech Tagging

 Imagine a smart home system that manages energy usage.
 We'll create a simple Bayesian Network for this scenario: